Paper 2023/1054

 Abstract

-This paper studies the quantum computational complexity of the discrete logarithm and related group-theoretic problems in the context of ``generic algorithms''---that is, algorithms that do not exploit any properties of the group encoding.
-We establish a generic model of quantum computation for group-theoretic problems, which we call the quantum generic group model, as a quantum analog of its classical counterpart.
-Shor's algorithm for the discrete logarithm problem and related algorithms can be described in this model.
-We show the quantum complexity lower bounds and (almost) matching algorithms of the discrete logarithm and related problems in this model.
-More precisely, we prove the following results for a cyclic group $\mathcal G$ of prime order.
-(1) Any generic quantum discrete logarithm algorithm must make $\Omega(\log |\mathcal G|)$ depth of group operation queries.
-This shows that Shor's algorithm that makes $O(\log |\mathcal G|)$ group operations is asymptotically optimal among the generic quantum algorithms, even considering parallel algorithms.
-(2) We observe that some (known) variations of Shor's algorithm can take advantage of classical computations to reduce the number and depth of quantum group operations.
-We introduce a model for generic hybrid quantum-classical algorithm that captures these variants, and show that these algorithms are almost optimal in this model.
-Any generic hybrid quantum-classical algorithm for the discrete logarithm problem with a total number of (classical or quantum) group operations $Q$ must make $\Omega(\log |\mathcal G|/\log Q)$ quantum group operations of depth $\Omega(\log\log |\mathcal G| - \log\log Q)$.
-In particular, if $Q={\rm poly}\log |\mathcal G|$, classical group operations can only save the number of quantum queries by a factor of $O(\log\log |\mathcal G|)$ and the quantum depth remains as $\Omega(\log\log |\mathcal G|)$.
-(3) When the quantum memory can only store $t$ group elements and use quantum random access memory (qRAM) of $r$ group elements, any generic hybrid quantum-classical algorithm must make either $\Omega(\sqrt{|\mathcal G|})$ group operation queries in total or $\Omega(\log |\mathcal G|/\log (tr))$ quantum group operation queries.
-In particular, classical queries cannot reduce the number of quantum queries beyond $\Omega(\log |\mathcal G|/\log (tr))$.
+This paper studies the quantum computational complexity of the discrete logarithm (DL) and related group-theoretic problems in the context of ``generic algorithms''---that is, algorithms that do not exploit any properties of the group encoding.
+We establish the quantum generic group model and hybrid classical-quantum generic group model as quantum and hybrid analogs of their classical counterpart.
+This model counts the number of group operations of the underlying cyclic group $G$ as a complexity measure.
+Shor's algorithm for the discrete logarithm problem and related algorithms can be described in this model and make $O(\log |G|)$ group operations in their basic form.
+We show the quantum complexity lower bounds and (almost) matching algorithms of the discrete logarithm and related problems in these models. * We prove that any quantum DL algorithm in the quantum generic group model must make $\Omega(\log |G|)$ depth of group operation queries.
+This shows that Shor's algorithm that makes $O(\log |G|)$ group operations is asymptotically optimal among the generic quantum algorithms, even considering parallel algorithms. * We observe that some (known) variations of Shor's algorithm can take advantage of classical computations to reduce the number and depth of quantum group operations.
+We show that these variants are optimal among generic hybrid algorithms up to constant multiplicative factors: Any generic hybrid quantum-classical DL algorithm with a total number of (classical or quantum) group operations $Q$ must make $\Omega(\log |G|/\log Q)$ quantum group operations of depth $\Omega(\log\log |G| - \log\log Q)$. * When the quantum memory can only store $t$ group elements and use quantum random access classical memory (QRACM) of $r$ group elements, any generic hybrid quantum-classical algorithm must make either $\Omega(\sqrt{|G|})$ group operation queries in total or $\Omega(\log |G|/\log (tr))$ quantum group operation queries.
+In particular, classical queries cannot reduce the number of quantum queries beyond $\Omega(\log |G|/\log (tr))$.
 As a side contribution, we show a multiple discrete logarithm problem admits a better algorithm than solving each instance one by one, refuting a strong form of the quantum annoying property suggested in the context of password-authenticated key exchange protocol.

 Metadata